altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "K:Are you going to...
 Fill me in?"
 ~He asked, as he inspected his borrowed gun.~
-"M::Do you want to tell me why you’re following me..."
+"M::Do you want to tell me why you're following me..."
 "K::Well, you broke out of the holding cell.
 No one remembers you, and oh yeah, my friend is dead."
 *Kent looked up at her as she turned to Rossin,*
-"M::I told you, we shouldn’t have left yet."
+"M::I told you, we shouldn't have left yet."
 *Rossin shrugged,*
 "R::We can bring him..."
 ~He trailed off, looking at Kent.~